Skip to content

 zelos extensions reinstall

-Reinstall an extension's environment without removing config
+Reinstall an agent extension's environment without removing config

 Usage: zelos extensions reinstall <ID>